blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 | Healer's Kit         |  5 gp |    1 lb. |

 #### Healer's Kit
-If the target's got less than half their max HP, you can expend the kit over 1 minute to heal D4 HP.
+If the target's got less than half their max HP, you can expend the kit over 1 minute to heal D6 HP.
+\page
 #### Backpack
 Can carry 8 small items, or 16 tiny items, even if they aren't identical.